Illegal or restricted content

 More information on this can be found on the ACMA website www.acma.gov.au

-It is important to note that iinet is NOT the authority that determines if content is infringing copyright, restricted or illegal.
+It is important to note that iiNet is NOT the authority that determines if content is infringing copyright, restricted or illegal.
 A complaint of this nature should be directed to the Australian Communications and Media Authority.
-Please see http://www.acma.gov.au/hotline for further details.
+Visit www.acma.gov.au/hotline for details.